marxhendrik/skullandbones/README.md

 the view directly call methods (for example lifecycle) on the ViewModel

 #### II.
 ViewModel Abilities and Limitations
-Now lets look at what a ViewModel can do and can't do because that leads us to the part "Follow up mistakes"
+Now lets look at what a ViewModel can do and can't do because that leads us to the part "Consequences"
 ###### A. Abilities
 1. **Survive configuration change**: the big "superpower" of the ViewModel is that it survives configuration changes.
 Pair that with a pub/sub system like RxJava or LiveData and you can just immediately restore your viewstate again without re-querying your